 304 Stuart St., Back Bay, Boston

 Formerly known as Mooncusser Fish House, upscale seafood restaurant Mooncusser reopened on April 16, now featuring chef Carl Dooley at the helm.
-Dooley, a Top Chef alum, was previously chef at the acclaimed Table at Season to Taste in Cambridge, which has since closed.
+Dooley, a Top Chef alum, was previously chef at the acclaimed Table at Season to Taste in Cambridge, which ceased to operate under that name in May 2020.
+(Season to Taste, a different and more casual concept, has since opened in its place.)
 Like at the Table, Dooley is focusing on a seasonal prix fixe menu at Mooncusser; it’s currently a four-course menu for $90.
 Reserve online.

 Ms. Clucks Deluxe

 Time Out Market Boston, 401 Park Dr., Fenway, Boston

 The fast-casual chicken-focused sibling to O Ya and Hojoko reopened in mid-September at Time Out Market, serving items like a spicy Cajun karaage chicken sandwich and chicken soup with dumplings.

 Nebo reopened on June 7 — its 16th anniversary — and is starting with full dinner service from 2 p.m. to close Monday through Saturday.
 Lunch will resume soon.
 The restaurant features a Greenway-adjacent patio.
 Reserve online or call (617) 723-6326